codingJiraya/c-27/README.md

-# c-27
+# angryBirdsStage2.5
-made rope javelin for bird with constraint
+Angry Birds stage 2.5 with Class Inheritance and Images